deadFlowersSociety/Header/server/README.md

 ## POST

 ```
-/artists/newArtist
+/artists
 ```

 Will create a new artist with the provided data.
 ## PUT

 ```
-/artists/:artistID/edit
+/artists/:artistID/
 ```

-When supplied an artistID, will update the artist information.
+When supplied an artistID, will create or update the artist information.

 ## DELETE

 ```
-/artists/:artistID/delete
+/artists/:artistID/
 ```

 When supplied an artistID, will delete the artist and their associated information.